catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## 2. Install the Datica CLI

-The CLI can be found on Github: [https://github.com/catalyzeio/cli](https://github.com/catalyzeio/cli)
+The CLI can be found on Github: [https://github.com/daticahealth/cli](https://github.com/daticahealth/cli)

 Follow the instructions on the readme to install it.
-You'll know it's installed when you can open a terminal and run `catalyze --version`.
+You'll know it's installed when you can open a terminal and run `datica --version`.

 ## 3. Associate Your Local Repo